A guide on how to travel and stay active while social distancing

 Couch to 5k: This NHS app is an app for absolute beginner level runners.
 It gradually builds people up to running 5k in just 9 weeks.

 Have you got what it takes?
-Here are some challenges you can take part in:
+Check out activities and challenges you can take part in:

 Whatever you wish to take part in, whether its a challenge, a personal goal, or your usual we would love to see your photos, experience or even a short video of you carrying out your daily exercise.
 Hop onto Twitter and start sharing using #WalkingFromHome.